robertwlodarski/robertwlodarski.github.io/_pages/about.md

 My research focuses on <span style="color: maroon; font-weight: bold;"> macroeconomics</span>, <span style="color: maroon; font-weight: bold;">labour</span>, and <span style="color: maroon; font-weight: bold;">firm dynamics</span>.
 I'm especially interested in how firms' investment decisions and financing conditions impact worker human capital and labour market outcomes.

-Previously, I worked at the Financial Conduct Authority in London and studied at the University of Edinburgh and Cemfi.
+Previously, I worked at the Financial Conduct Authority in London and studied at Cemfi and the University of Edinburgh.